agrwalh/TRIPKARO1/README.md

-# **Trip Tales - Personalized Travel Itinerary Generator**
+# **Trip Karo - Personalized Travel Itinerary Generator**

 ## **Introduction**
-**Trip Tales** is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+**Trip karo** is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 The project provides a comprehensive platform for users to create, manage, and share personalized travel itineraries based on preferences like budget, interests, and trip duration.

 ## **Features**